 For purposes of this Privacy Statement, “personal data” means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 We may also record certain information that your device sends or makes available whenever you use or access the Site.
-Such information may include your location, your device and its specifications, your referring page or service and URL, IP address, browser type and language, operating system specifications, pages viewed, the time you spend on each page, the order in which you view pages, the date and time of your use or access, the exit page or service and URL, application crashes, and similar information.
+Such information may include your location, your device type and its specifications, your referring page or service and URL, IP address, browser type and language, operating system specifications, pages viewed, the time you spend on each page, the order in which you view pages, the date and time of your use or access, the exit page or service and URL, application crashes, and similar information.

-We may also use technology such as web beacons and clear gifs to track your use of and access to the Site.
+We may also use technology, such as web beacons and clear gifs, to track your use of and access to the Site.
 We may also use this technology in emails we send to you to track whether you opened the email.

 We may also disclose collected information if we believe disclosure is required to comply with applicable law, or to protect us or the Site.

-In the event that we are involved in a merger, acquisition, sale, bankruptcy, insolvency, reorganization, receivership, assignment for the benefit of creditors, or the application of laws or equitable principles affecting creditors’ rights generally, or a change of control, there may be a disclosure of your personal data to another entity related to such event.
+In the event that we are involved in a merger, acquisition, sale, bankruptcy, insolvency, reorganization, receivership, assignment for the benefit of creditors, or the application of laws or equitable principles affecting creditors’ rights generally, or a change of control, there may be a disclosure of your Personal Data to another entity related to such event.